selsamman/redux-reactions/README.md

 # redux-redactions
 ## Reactions simplifies actions and reducers:
-* Actions and reducers defined right next to each other.
+* Actions and their associated reducers defined right next to each other.
 * No need for action type strings to bind actions and reducers
-* No need to worry about not-mutating the state
+* No need to worry about not mutating the state
-* No need to wire together a reducer heirarchy for your state tree.
+* No need to wire together a reducer hierarchy for your state tree.
-* In fact you don't define reducers at all
+* In fact no need to write reducer functions at all
-* You just define functions that return a state slice and redux-redactions will take care of merging that into the state.
+* The master reducer traverses the state tree calling your action function to get a value to merge in.
 ## Usage

 Add reactions to your project